Bringing a newborn home to start a family is one of the most joyous moments in a young couple’s life, but the truth is more complicated.

-When a parent, like Stacey Brown, is forced to stop working to care for a preterm infant, she often qualifies for Medicaid.
+When a parent like Stacey Brown is forced to stop working to care for a preterm infant, she often qualifies for Medicaid.
 Still, Medicaid coverage is only retroactive for three months, which means the hospital claims might not be covered.
 The federal Children’s Health Insurance Program (CHIP) provides low-cost health coverage to children in families that earn too much money to qualify for Medicaid.
 In some states, CHIP covers pregnant women.

 For employees with high-deductible plans, paying a monthly healthcare premium and then getting hit with thousands of dollars in out-of-pocket costs can feel like having no insurance at all.

 Research shows employees who manage high debts are less productive at work.
-A study from Fidelity found that employees with the highest levels of debt have twice the absenteeism and miss an additional full week of work compared to employees without such debt.
+A study from Fidelity found that employees with the highest levels of debt have twice the absenteeism and miss an additional week of work compared to employees without such debt.
 Past-due medical bills were the leading debt-related cause of absenteeism, poor sleep, and reduced productivity.
 One in eight workers reported struggling with unpaid medical bills.

+Stacey Brown summed up why this matters.
 “Yes, your life is always turned upside down when you have a child.
-But with us, in the snap of a finger and a minute-and-a-half we essentially doubled the size of our family and cut our income in half.”
+But with us, in the snap of a finger and a minute-and-a-half, we essentially doubled the size of our family and cut our income in half.”

 To learn more about the consequences of medical debt, and how Comprehensive Care Management combined with Payment Validation & Assurance from ProgenyHealth can help decrease employee stress and improve productivity, click here to speak with a maternity and NICU expert.